kingreza/theswiftbook/chapters/string.md

 # String

 Strings in Swift, of type `String` hold characters.
-They can be in any language and they can even contain Emojis. `String` data type is a `struct` in Swift, therefore it is immutable.
+They can be in any language and they can even contain Emojis. `String` data type is a `struct` in Swift, therefore it is value type, meaning that when it is passed to a function, it will be copied rather than passed as a reference.
 Should you wish to append to a string that you have already created, simply use the `+` operator.

 ## Syntax